 The most chilling aspect of it all: not the two tons of women’s hair (greyed with age now, it was used for mattresses and brushes), not the tangled heaps of spectacles, not the 40,000 pairs of used shoes, not the heaps of suitcases the detainees brought with them, not the thousands of shaving brushes, not even the actual gas-chambers and the actual ovens … the most chilling aspect of it all is the calm efficiency.
 It was the final solution and it was being carried out with a mechanical ruthlessness that takes your breath away.
 The enormity is staggering.

 I am not the first to wonder how human beings could do these things to other human beings, and I won’t be the last.
 And it continues still, despite this horrifying evidence.
 Is the need to kill wired into our beings?
 On the bus back to town, someone is keeping an eye on the World Cup games on his phone, and shouts out the news whenever someone scores.

 Back in Krakow, trying to clear my head, I visit the Jagellonian University, one of the oldest universities in the world; a gorgeous arcaded courtyard and an ancient clock high on a wall where, on the hour, a bunch of figures do a semi-circular parade to the tune of something like (but not quite) La Marseillaise.

-A display of severe, minimal Ensor etchings gives a harsh twist on the experience of Auschwitz.
-It’s a grim, unsparing view of humanity.
-Death, pain, dread are everywhere, all of it scratched in drypoint and broken-line etching, very much bonfire of the vanities.
+A display of severe, minimal Ensor etchings gives a harsh twist to the experience of Auschwitz.
+Death, pain, dread are everywhere, a grim, unsparing view of humanity scratched in drypoint and broken-line etching, very much the bonfire of the vanities.
 Even his carnivals are filled with unhappy celebrators and obligatory jollity, very Grösz-like.
 In one famous painting, “devils give angels and archangels a sound thrashing.”
 Indeed they did.
 And do.